Massachusetts Salesperson Pre-Licensing How to Become a MA Real Estate Agent

 Choose a sponsoring broker.

 As you go through the process of earning your license, you’ll need to be sponsored by a Massachusetts real estate broker.
-Picking the right broker to work with you is a key success factor to building your new career.
-Here are a few questions to consider when lookin for a sponsoring broker:
+Choosing the right broker to work with you is a key success factor for building your new career.
+Here are a few questions to consider when looking for a sponsoring broker:

 - What is their reputation, both locally and nationally?